adarnimrod/resume/README.rst

-Resume generator
+Résumé generator
 ================

-A (very) little framework to generate your resume from whatever markup that suits you (and that Pandoc can read).
+A tiny framework to generate your résumé from whatever markup that suits you (and that Pandoc can read).

-My own resume is in the :code:`nimrod` branch, the outputed files can be found in my `about me <https://www.shore.co.il/blog/pages/about-me.html>`_ page.
+My own résumé is in the :code:`nimrod` branch, the outputed files can be found in my `about me <https://www.shore.co.il/blog/pages/about-me.html>`_ page.

 Dependencies